 NORTH CAROLINA DEPARTMENT OF MILITARY AND VETERANS AFFAIRS

-Nimasheena currently serves as the Director of Communications and Project Management for the North Carolina Department of Military and Veterans Affairs under Secretary Larry Hall.
+Nimasheena previously served as the Director of Communications and Project Management for the North Carolina Department of Military and Veterans Affairs under Secretary Larry Hall.
 She manages an economic development partnership for the Department of Defense that she co-founded, entitled the North Carolina Defense Industry Diversification Initiative (NC DIDI).
 She works with some of North Carolina's most vulnerable small to medium enterprises and companies to support the diversification of their contract and product portfolios by investing funding in them to increase their work in the commercial sector.
 It is there, that she works with some of NC’s most vulnerable companies to support the diversification of their product/service portfolio by providing them funding to increase their work in the commercial sector.
 Most recently She has also been tapped by the US Department of Defense to work with Center for Regional Economic Competitiveness to develop best practices for contractors in marketing and cybersecurity.
 That work led to her successful acceptance into Brown University’s Master’s in Cybersecurity Class of 2022.
 She edited and managed the development of North Carolina's first defense supply chain study and the state’s first definitive defense cluster analysis.
 That work has led economic developers state wide to work with companies in their counties make their communities for marketable to prime contracting from both the public and commercial sector.
 She spearheaded the development of the new Universal Production Growth Resiliency and Diversification Extension (UPGRADE) Program: A $5 million program for NC companies moving into the commercial sector.
 Worked on a multifunctional to develop Cyber Security tool kit and curriculum for the NC's Defense contractors to fulfill National Institute for Standards and Technology (NIST) cyber compliance requirements.

 UNITED STATES DEPARTMENT OF AGRICULTURE